Picovoice/porcupine/README.md

 applications are at [demo/](/demo).
 When possible, use one of the demo applications as a starting point for your own implementation.

 [tools/](/tools) contains utility programs.
 Finally, [resources/](/resources) is a placeholder for data used by various applications within the repository.
-Some of the files under resources as stored using [Git LFS](https://git-lfs.github.com/).
-Please be sure to [install Git LFS](https://help.github.com/articles/installing-git-large-file-storage/) before cloning the repository.

 Below is a quick walk-through of the repository.
 For detailed instructions please visit relevant pages.
 Throughout the documentation it is assumed that the current working directory is the root of repository.